Bay Islands Department: Islands

+Environment

+The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of white-crowned pigeons, chimney swifts and yellow-naped amazons.

 History

+Pre-Columbian era

+It is unknown exactly when human presence arrived on the islands, but archaeological studies find an organized presence on the islands long before European colonization.
+Archaeological sites such as Plan Grande in Guanaja show a level of sophistication and hierarchical organization of these towns throughout the archipelago.
+The islands served as a bridge between the intermediate area and the Mesoamerican world, since in addition to the presence of Intermediate peoples such as the Pech, evidence of Mayan presence and native Nahua speaking has been found.

-European discovery and early history
+European arrival and early history

 The islands were anciently known as Las Guanajas, from Guanaja, first seen by Christopher Columbus in his fourth and last voyage to the New World, on July 30, 1502.
 The Admiral named it 'Isle of Pines', and claimed it for Spain.
 It was from this island that he then encountered the coast of the American continent, on which he landed on the 14th of August following, at the point now called Punta Castilla de Trujillo.

-When the islands were first discovered, they were populated by Pech Indians, who used boats to trade with Honduras, Yucatán, and (allegedly) Jamaica.
+Pech Indians inhabited the islands, and they used boats to trade with Honduras, Yucatán, and (allegedly) Jamaica.

 Notwithstanding Spanish laws prohibiting slavery, governors interested in the slave trade labeled the Pech Indians cannibals, hostile, and opposed to Christianity.
 Based on this information, Queen Isabella I of Spain issued a decree granting license to the Spaniards to capture and sell the islanders.
 Under this decree, Spanish slave traders from Cuba raided the Bay Islands continuously from the time of their discovery for the next 20 years.
 As a result, the population of the islands rapidly declined.

 Diego Velasquez, governor of Cuba, in 1516 formally authorized several companies to trade in Indian slaves.
 In 1526, Hernán Cortés, who had conquered Mexico, marched to Trujillo to depose a rival conquistador from Cuba.
 The remaining Pech sought his protection, which Cortés provided.
 He drove away the slave traders, despite their licenses from the authorities in Cuba.

 William Claiborne was the first non-Spanish European to attempt settling the Bay Islands, after being granted a patent in 1638 to begin a colony on the island of Roatán.
 The English would be involved in the Bay Islands for the next two hundred years.

 Around this same period, Dutch, English, and French freebooters were leading raids on the Spanish in the Bay of Honduras.
 These raids largely avoided Claiborne's settlement.

 In 1642, English settlers from British Honduras (modern day Belize) invaded and occupied Port Royal on Roatán.
 These same settlers also raided the Spanish, provoking an attempt by the Spaniards to drive them out of the colony.
 This attempt was initially unsuccessful, but in March 1650, the Spanish finally succeeded in retaking Port Royal.